The LSU AgCenter is dedicated to providing innovative

 Over 850 families and school youth participate in the Expanded Food and Nutrition Education Program (EFNEP) which helps participants to make healthier food choices, manage food dollars and increase physical activities, which leads to decrease risk for chronic diseases and decrease level of obesity.
 LSU/SU Ag Center conducts nutrition education programs that provide research-based information to help adults, youth, and families live healthier lifestyles through informed food choices and physical activity.

-Over 1200 youth gained knowledge & skills in SET Educational programs through six monthly 4-H club meetings.
-Over 5,600 middle school youth participated in “Health Rocks” school enrichment program across Calcasieu parish.
+Over 1300 youth gained knowledge & skills in SET Educational programs through six monthly 4-H club meetings.
+Over 6,500 middle school youth participated in “Health Rocks” school enrichment program across Calcasieu parish.
 Seventy-eight youth gained leadership & citizenships skills by participating in a service-learning project focused on agricultural careers and food security in our community.
 Over 150 youth participated in Gun Safety and marksmanship training with the 4-H shooting sports program.

 Over 4,500 garden and landscape participants attended the annual Southwest Louisiana Garden Festival with 1156 attending 11 horticulture lectures during the two-day event.
 Seventy-five local farmers attended production and management meetings for rice and soybeans.
-Conducted Calcasieu-Cameron Cattlemen educational meeting for 67 area cattle producers to gain new knowledge in nutrition and health management areas from industry professionals.
+Conducted Calcasieu-Cameron Cattlemen educational meeting for 67 area cattle producers to gain new knowledge in grazing and health management areas from industry professionals.

 4-H Clubs, school enrichment, field days, publications, newsletters, class series, demonstrations, website, social media, camps and workshops.